Prerequisites for OnceCallback (Part 6): Deducing this (C++23)

 Lazy Instantiation

-• Only at a specific call site, when the compiler needs to instantiate this template, will the concrete type of Self be determined, and static_assert will be evaluated
+run()is never called,static_assertwill not trigger—regardless of whether theOnceCallbackobject itself is an lvalue or an rvalue. - Only at a specific call point, when the compiler needs to instantiate this template, is the specific type of

-Comparison with Traditional Ref-Qualifiers
+Comparison with Traditional Ref-qualifiers

-OnceCallback has two methods that express the "can only be called through an rvalue" semantic—run() uses deducing this, while then() uses the traditional ref-qualifier &&.
-Why not unify them under one approach?
+In OnceCallback, there are two methods that express the "callable only via rvalue" semantic—run uses deducing this, while then uses the traditional ref-qualifier &&.
+Why not unify the approach?

-run() Uses Deducing this
+run() uses Deducing this

 Selection Strategy

-Pitfall Warnings
+Pitfall Warning

-Explicit Object Parameters Cannot Coexist with cv-Qualifiers or Ref-Qualifiers
+Explicit Object Parameters Cannot Coexist with cv-qualifiers or Ref-qualifiers

 struct Bad {

-Explicit Object Parameter Functions Cannot Be Static
+};Explicit Object Parameters Cannot Be Static Functions

 Compiler Support